asaddi/ComfyUI-YALLM-node/README.md

 # Yet Another LLM Node (for ComfyUI)

 Yet another set of LLM nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
-This one only supports OpenAI-like APIs, but of course can be used with local LLM providers such as [llama.cpp](https://github.com/ggerganov/llama.cpp) (and, I believe, ollama and LMStudio, among others).
+This one only supports OpenAI-like APIs, but of course can be used with local LLM providers such as [llama.cpp](https://github.com/ggerganov/llama.cpp) (and ollama, LM Studio, among many others).

 This project mainly served as an exercise in creating ComfyUI nodes.

 ![sample workflow](yallm-sample.png)

-(the "Show Text" node is from the very useful https://github.com/pythongosssss/ComfyUI-Custom-Scripts)

 ## Features